Home » How Do Rats Defend Themselves?

 • Dogs

 If you have a rat problem, dogs, cats, and ferrets can be beneficial.
-However, you can only rely on a few dog breeds, such as schnauzers, which are renowned for their prowess in hunting rodents.
+However, you can only rely on a few dog breeds, such as schnauzers, renowned for their prowess in hunting rodents.

 Main Predators of Rats